Take 20% off your order using coupon code READMORE at checkout!

 Description

-After Maria has been sold, she and her best friend Lita travel through a fascinating world of ancient and forgotten Ottoman mountain communities.
-As they get closer to the Black Sea coast, violence escalates with sniper attacks and marauding troops as the Empire is collapsing and breakaway provinces are declaring themselves independent caliphates in defiance of the Sultan.
-When Maria's friend Lita escapes, Maria is left to face her fate alone.
+She and her best friend, Lita, then travel toward the Black Sea coast through a fascinating world of ancient and forgotten Ottoman mountain communities.
+They encounter escalating violence, sniper attacks, and marauding troops amid the Empire’s collapse, as breakaway provinces declare themselves independent caliphates in defiance of the Sultan.
+And when Lita escapes, Maria is left to face her fate alone.

-In spite of the mounting violence Maria’s caravan continues to head for the Black Sea port where she is to leave on the last ship to Constantinople.
-A story of war, struggle, and ultimate success, The Purchased Bride sheds light on a turbulent and dangerous part of history.
+A story of war, struggle, and ultimate success, based on the life of Constantine’s grandmother, The Purchased Bride sheds light on a turbulent and dangerous part of history.

 Biographical Information